Mathuv/guides-django/series_1/part_01.md

 *  <a href="https://www.virtualbox.org/" target="_blank">VirtualBox</a>

 > Discussion:  Why vagrant?
 I build all my projects with Vagrant.
 Using this setup, I am able to achieve a higher level of parity with my production environments and I can easily get technical and non-technical people alike ramped up on my projects quickly and easily.

-### Instruction for Immediate Use

-In order to use this right away, you will need to do a few things.

-1. Create an empty folder where you project is going to live on your local

-    `mkdir <project_folder>`

-2.  `cd` into the folder you just created

-    `cd <project_folder>`

-3. Initialize git

-    `git filter-branch --prune-empty --subdirectory-filter starter_1/django-starter HEAD`

-Your directory structure should now look like the following.
-Now you can go through and cofigure it to work for your project.
-Is this the best way to do this, no.  That is why I wrote more starters.
-But in the event you want to do it this way, who am I to stop you?

-        .
-        ├── Vagrantfile
-        └── taye_diggs
-            ├── db.sqlite3
-            ├── manage.py
-            └── taye_diggs

 ### Step-By-Step